sdss/python_template/STYLE.md

 ## TODO / Questions

+- Section on how to use this template?
 - Licensing: should SDSS adopt a default license?
 - Should we keep the python directory?
 - Tox